Janice Connolly: Career

-Connolly was part of the Birmingham independent music scene in the late 1970s and early 1980s.
+After leaving Stockport to go to College in Birmingham and studying to be a teacher Connolly was part of the Birmingham independent music scene in the late 1970s and early 1980s.
 She performed with the Surprises and the Evereadies regularly in Moseley at the Fighting Cocks.
 Singles championed by John Peel included "Jeremy Thorpe is Innocent" and "Martian Girlfriend".
 She then became known for her character Barbara Nice - a caricature of a middle aged housewife and mother of five from Kings Heath, Birmingham.
 Her act is heavily reliant on interaction with the audience, for example, acting as an agony aunt to the audience.
 Connolly was performing as Barbara Nice at the Palace nightclub in Levenshulme in 1997 when spotted by Peter Kay at the finals of the Manchester Evening News New Act of the Year.
 She went on to appear in several of his television shows.
 She played Holy Mary in Phoenix Nights, a part Dave Spikey claimed he wrote with her in mind and which was reprised in Max and Paddy's Road to Nowhere written by Kay and Paddy McGuinness.

 Connolly later began performing on the British comedy circuit as a headline act and has performed one woman shows across the UK.
 She appeared as Barbara Nice in solo shows at the Edinburgh Festival Fringe in 2012, 2014 and 2018 In October 2015, Connolly recorded a pilot for BBC Radio 2's Comedy Showcase series, which was made available on the BBC iPlayer in November before being broadcast later that month.
 The BBC said: "Barbara is worried she and Ken (played by John Henshaw) are at risk of adding to the numbers of silver splitters - they have nothing in common; Ken's idea of retirement involves a marathon session of Pointless and that doesn't fit with Barbara's idea of a well-spent golden age."

 The pilot was well received with 4 episodes commissioned and subsequently broadcast in March 2017.

 In October 2015, Connolly appeared in the stage adaptation of Meera Syal's novel Anita and Me at the Birmingham Rep, for which she was acclaimed for her "comic talent".
-Further stage appearances have included Birmingham Comedy Festival's Lost Hancocks: Vacant Lot (2017-2018). and Prime Time (2019).
+Further stage appearances have included Birmingham Comedy Festival's Lost Hancocks: Vacant Lot (2017–2018). and Prime Time (2019).
 In September 2016, Connolly performed at the Keep Corbyn rally in Brighton in support of Jeremy Corbyn's campaign in the Labour Party leadership election.

 On 20 April 2019, Connolly auditioned in the character of Barbara Nice on the television programme Britain's Got Talent.
 She made it to the live shows, however, she was later eliminated in the fifth semi-final.
 In 2022, Connolly began portraying receptionist Rosie Colton in the BBC soap opera Doctors.
 She appeared on a temporary basis between February and September 2022 and again from May to November 2023, before returning permanently in September 2024 up until the conclusion of the programme in November 2024.